 29end

-When we try to test this class, we notice it is very hard to add any test for it.
-Because the information is encapsulation inside the @payment
+When you try to test this class, you notice it is very hard to add any test for it.
+Because the information is encapsulation inside the @payment but you cannot access it.

-But if we try to check for the amount is correct, our test code does not make sense.
+But if you try to check for the amount is correct, the test code does not make sense.

 1subject { service.payment.amount }